srgk26/junest_build_image/README.md

 ## Junest installation instructions

-Firstly, you will need to have `git-lfs` installed on your system.
+Firstly, you will need to have `git-lfs` installed on your system and in your PATH.
 This is necessary to be able to download the junest build images uploaded to this GitHub repo using `git-lfs`.
 Download it from https://git-lfs.github.com/, or use your package manager (if you have permission).
 For Arch Linux, this would be `sudo pacman -S git-lfs`.

 This would be the instructions for you to install junest (which are also in Filippo's documentation) using my custom built junest build image: